nkululekojonas/nkululekojonas/README.md

 ## Introduction

 Hello 👋 !
-I go by Jonas, full-name Nkululeko Jonas, I am a web developer from Sydney, with a passion for fullstack development.
+I go by Jonas, I am a web developer from Sydney, with a passion for fullstack development.
 This repository is a showcase of my work, hobbies, and anything else I find interesting.

 ## Skills